-Figure 8 shows the relationship between the MP10, MGI and remote ITP keyphone.
+Figure 8 shows the relationship between the MCP, MGI and remote ITP keyphone.
 With the entire network "exposed" connectivity is permitted but there is no way to put ITP keyphones on a private LAN network without "exposing" the private data network to the public domain.
-In this topology the programming in the OfficeServ 7100 for the MP10, MGI and ITP keyphone can be considered Private because they are all on the same network.
-This example shows an MGI-16.
-If it were using the on-board MGI channels, then the MGI card and MP10 board would share the same IP configuration.
+In this topology the programming in the OfficeServ 7200 for the MCP, MGI and ITP keyphone can be considered Private because they are all on the same network.